Dash-Industry-Forum/dash-live-source-simulator/README.md

 segments to provide a live source.
 All modifications are made on the fly, which allows for many different options as well as accurate timing testing.

-The tool is written in Python and runs as an Apache mod_python plugin.
+The tool is written in Python and runs as an Apache mod_python plugin or using mod_wsgi.